SOFTBALL SEASON & PROGRAM INFORMATON

 Pre-season Indoor Sessions: Softball activities related to the spring season begins in February with weekly indoor sessions held at gymnasiums or field houses primarily in northwest Calgary.
 This gives players the opportunity to familiarize themselves with basic skills, drills and game concepts.
 The cost of these sessions is included in registration fees.

-Evaluations and Team Selection: In late March, two of the weekly sessions are earmarked for player evaluations.
+Evaluations and Team Selection: Players hoping to play Division 1 can choose to participate in tryouts held in late February.
+Player evaluations for those not placed on the Division 1 team are held in March.
 Based on performance, players are placed on tiered teams.
-Premier (Warriors), Division 1, Division 2, Division 3 and Division 4.
+Premier Division 1 (Warriors), Division 2, Division 3 and Division 4.
 The number of teams in divisions 1-4 is dependent upon the number of registrants and the skillset of those groups.

 Team Practices: Ideally the final indoor sessions (early April) will allow for the players to practice and become familiar with their newly formed teams.
 Prior to the opening weekend and weather/schedules permitting, coaches are encouraged to run one or two outdoor practices for their team.
 During the season, coaches may choose to run 1-2 weekly practices in addition to scheduled games.
 The frequency of practices will vary depending on the age division, skill division and player/parent feedback.